Definition

 - Federated unsupervised learning: Learning patterns across distributed data sources while preserving privacy

-- Real-time unsupervised learning: Processing streaming data continuously for dynamic pattern discovery
+- Quantum-enhanced unsupervised learning: Leveraging quantum computing for complex pattern discovery

 - Hybrid approaches: Combining unsupervised and supervised learning for better performance

-- Quantum unsupervised learning: Leveraging quantum computing for complex pattern discovery
+- Real-time streaming unsupervised learning: Processing streaming data continuously for dynamic pattern discovery